Concerns and controversies at the 2010 Winter Olympics: Bilingualism

-The opening ceremony was criticized for a perceived lack of appropriate representation of French-speaking Canadians, in spite of Canada's status as a bilingual country.
-One who raised objections was the Secretary General of La Francophonie, Abdou Diouf.
+The program of opening ceremony was criticized for a perceived lack of appropriate representation of French-speaking Canadians, in spite of Canada's status as a bilingual country.
+The Secretary General of La Francophonie, Abdou Diouf raised objections about the lack of bilingualism during the event, as French is alongside English as an International Olympic Committee official language.
 Quebec Premier Jean Charest said the ceremony failed to respect and reflect the francophone community in Canada.
-In an interview with CBC, the Minister of Canadian Heritage, James Moore, was "disappointed" by the low representation of French during the ceremony.
+In an interview with CBC, the Minister of Canadian Heritage, James Moore, was "disappointed" by the low representation of French Canada during the ceremony.
 Canadian Member of Parliament Richard Nadeau of the Bloc Québécois sees rather a lack of political will to promote Canadian bilingualism.
 Among the 25,000 volunteers, only 15% of them spoke French.
 The Commissioner of the Official Languages, Graham Fraser, was very disappointed by the lack of presence of French.
 He also said, "I had the impression of watching a show designed and produced in English with a French song.
 Even l'Hymne du Nord from the poet François-Xavier Garneau has been translated into English to be read by the actor Donald Sutherland".